hashicorp/vault-action/README.md

 **Please note**: We take Vault's security and our users' trust very seriously.
 If you believe you have found a security issue in Vault or this Vault Action, _please responsibly disclose_ by contacting us at [security@hashicorp.com](mailto:security@hashicorp.com).

-This repository was recently adopted by HashiCorp.
-We're actively working on adding additional functionality to this action soon:

-- [ ] TLS
-- [ ] mTLS
-- [ ] Simplify secret request UX
 ---

 A helper action for easily pulling secrets from HashiCorp Vault™.

-By default, this action pulls from  [Version 2](https://www.vaultproject.io/docs/secrets/kv/kv-v2/) of the K/V Engine.
-See examples below for how to [use v1](#using-kv-version-1) as well as [other non-K/V engines](#other-secret-engines).

 <!-- TOC -->